Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Applications

 \subsubsection{Audience-Centric}

-Audience-centric content creation frames personalization around target readers rather than individual authors, focusing on generating textual artifacts that adapt to audience knowledge, expertise, interests, or usage contexts while preserving the intended informational content \citep{ning2025intent, duran2025beyond, zhang2024personalsum}.
-This paradigm is central to real-world applications such as differentiated instructional content for novice versus expert users, culturally adapted documentation, and audience-aware information presentation in web and software systems, where personalization operates at the level of audience groups rather than individual writing styles.
-In deployed systems, audience-centric personalization underlies large-scale marketing, communication, and outreach platforms, including social media and advertising content generation tailored to audience segments as exemplified by Predis.ai and Omneky Smart Ads \citep{predis_ai_platform, omneky_smart_ads}, as well as personalized sales and marketing communications targeted at specific recipient groups in systems such as SalesForge AI \citep{salesforge_ai2025}.
-Correspondingly, recent research emphasizes audience alignment, relevance, and comprehension as defining criteria for personalization quality in this setting, reflecting practical demands observed in audience-driven content delivery and assessment scenarios \citep{shi2025retrieval, song2026card, tan2025instant, lyu2026personalalign, fu2025pref, salvi2025percs}.
+Audience-centric content creation personalizes text for target readers rather than for the author, adapting content to audience knowledge, expertise, interests, or usage contexts while preserving the intended information \citep{ning2025intent,duran2025beyond,zhang2024personalsum}.
+This paradigm appears in settings such as differentiated educational materials, culturally adapted documentation, and audience-aware communication, where personalization operates at the level of reader groups or segments.
+In practice, it is reflected in systems such as Predis.ai and SalesForge AI, which tailor generated content to intended audience groups \citep{predis_ai_platform,salesforge_ai2025}.
+Recent research similarly emphasizes audience alignment, relevance, and comprehension as key criteria for quality in audience-conditioned generation \citep{shi2025retrieval,song2026card,tan2025instant,lyu2026personalalign,fu2025pref,salvi2025percs}.